Kong/kong/site/app/_includes/pages/docs.md

-#Overview
+# Overview

 Welcome to the Kong official documentation, that will help you setting up Kong, configuring it and operating it.
 We reccomend reading every section of this document to have a full understanding of the project.

-If you have more specific questions about Kong, please join our chat at <a href="irc://irc.freenode.net/kong">#kong</a> and the project maintainers will be happy to answer to your questions.
+If you have more specific questions about Kong, please join us on [Gitter][gitter-url] and the project maintainers will be happy to answer any of your questions.

-##What is Kong?
+## What is Kong?

 Kong is a scalable, lightweight, open source API Layer (also called *API Gateway* or *API Middleware*) that runs in front of any RESTful API and provides additional functionalities to the underlying APIs.